-- working alone with a young person

-- physical interventions

-- cultural and gender stereotyping

-- dealing with sensitive information

-- giving to and receiving gifts from students and parents

-- contacting young people through private telephones (including text), email or social networking sites.
+- working alone with a young person - physical interventions - cultural and gender stereotyping - dealing with sensitive information - giving to and receiving gifts from students and parents - contacting young people through private telephones (including text), email or social networking sites. - disclosing personal details inappropriately - meeting students / young people outside school hours or school duties - using their personal phones to take pictures of students, which is not permitted under any circumstance

-- disclosing personal details inappropriately - meeting students / young people outside school hours or school duties - using their personal phones to take pictures of students, which is not permitted under any circumstance - 5.9 If a member of staff has reasonable suspicion that a young person is suffering harm and fails to act in accordance with this policy and South Gloucestershire Partnership procedures, this will be viewed as misconduct and appropriate action will be taken by the Executive Headteacher. - 5.10 Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that abuse may have occurred must report it immediately to the Designated Safeguarding Lead or their Deputy in their absence.
+- 5.9 If a member of staff has reasonable suspicion that a young person is suffering harm and fails to act in accordance with this policy and South Gloucestershire Partnership procedures, this will be viewed as misconduct and appropriate action will be taken by the Headteacher. - 5.10 Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that abuse may have occurred must report it immediately to the Designated Safeguarding Lead or their Deputy in their absence.
 Confidentiality must be maintained and information relating to individual students/families shared with staff on a strictly need to know basis.
-It is then the reporting member of staff's personal responsibility to follow up with the Designated Safeguarding Lead. - 5.11 All members of staff have a duty to attend whole school training on safeguarding children that will enable them to fulfil their responsibilities in respect of safeguarding and child protection effectively; this training will be provided by the Designated Safeguarding Lead and Deputy DSL every year this is facilitated at the start of the academic year and is the South Glos Local Authority cascade training.
-This was undertaken on 1st September 2022 by the school staff.
+It is then the reporting member of staff's personal responsibility to follow up with the Designated Safeguarding Lead. - 5.11 All members of staff have a duty to attend whole school training on safeguarding children that will enable them to fulfil their responsibilities in respect of safeguarding and child protection effectively; this training will be provided by the National College.

-Induction safeguarding Training - this is mandatory and will include types of abuse and indicators of abuse, the schools safeguarding systems, key personnel, the early help process, what to do if a child disclosures abuse, how to manage confidentiality, what to do if they have concerns about a member of staff, the requirements of recording and reporting, online safety, child exploitation, child-on-child abuse, sexual violence and harassment, up-skirting, response to children going missing from education, FGM and Prevent.
+Induction safeguarding Training - this is mandatory and will include types of abuse and indicators of abuse, the schools safeguarding systems, key personnel, the early help process, what to do if a child disclosures abuse, how to manage confidentiality, what to do if they have concerns about a member of staff, the requirements of recording and reporting, online safety, child exploitation, child-on-child abuse, sexual violence and harassment, upskirting, response to children going missing from education, FGM and Prevent.
 New staff will complete the safeguarding checklist which will include: